9 5 As A Decimal

 Introduction: Fractions and Decimals – A Tale of Two Representations

 Before we dive into the specifics of 9/5, let's establish a foundational understanding of fractions and decimals.
 A fraction represents a part of a whole, expressed as a ratio of two numbers – the numerator (top number) and the denominator (bottom number).
-Decimals, on the other hand, represent numbers based on powers of ten, using a decimal point to separate the whole number part from the fractional part.
+That said, decimals, on the other hand, represent numbers based on powers of ten, using a decimal point to separate the whole number part from the fractional part.
 Converting between fractions and decimals is essentially translating between these two different ways of expressing the same numerical value.

 Method 1: Long Division – The Classic Approach